lucyhancock3533/ArchUpdateChecker/README.md

 * pacman package manager
 * A bash like default shell

 To run, execute auc.py as root, or using sudo/gksudo.
+If not ran as root, the pacman database will not be updated.